OpenPonk/openponk/repository/DynaCASE.package/DCElementRemoved.class/README.md

-A DCElementRemoved is an event where an element has been removed.
+I am an event where an element has been removed.